sttk/errs/README.md

 })
 ```

-Prevents to add more error handlers, and enable notification.
+Prevents the addition of extra error handlers and enables error notifications.

 ```go
 errs.FixErrHandlers()